Professor Henry French

 This volunteer network is continuing historical and archaeological landscape research in the area beyond the lifetime of the AHRC-funded project, through the creation (in October 2012) of the Poltimore History & Archaeology Group, (PEHAG) enabling the public to take forward research on this site and transfer that understanding to other historic landscapes.
 I am currently the chair of this group, and volunteers are working on a series of projects, including further work on the landscape history of the estate in Poltimore village post-1800, research into the gardens and gardeners at Poltimore House, research on the building history of the house in the eighteenth century, and a project to uncover the history of the vollage during World War One.

-Academic research on Poltimore House has led to a jointly-authored peer-reviewed journal article to be published by Landscape History in 2013.
+Academic research on Poltimore House has led to a jointly-authored peer-reviewed journal article published by Landscape History in 2013.

 Contribution to discipline